pfq/PFQ/user/libpcap/README.md

 If not specified otherwise, the default values are assumed.

-(> 1Mpps) column reports suggested values for very high packet rates, e.g. 10G with short packets.
+(> 1Mpps) column reports suggested values for very high packet rates, e.g. 10G links with short packets.

 note: PFQ\_TX\_QUEUE, PFQ\_TX\_THREAD, and PFQ\_VLAN are specified as comma separated list.